 It’s these little details that can make all the difference.

 The seat controls are easily accessible, clear and backlit.
 No more fumbling around, figuring out how to use them once the cabin lights are dimmed.
 The gentle massage function was terrific.

 Whilst there is no footrest, my short legs could make it to the well-padded footstool which was very comfortable when sitting or lounging around.
 A silky pillow, smaller cushion and fleecy blanket are also available.

-Again, as a day flight, Qatar’s complimentary White Company pyjamas are not provided.
+Again, as a day flight, Qatar Airways complimentary White Company pyjamas are not provided.
 But here’s a pair from an earlier flight:

-The food I chose on-board was exceptional and I would argue that it approached restaurant quality.
+The food I chose on board was exceptional and I argue that it approached restaurant quality.